Meet the team: The people who are there when you need them

 Not all our homes have ambassadors at the moment, but we’re working on that.
 Visit our student ambassadors page to see if your home does, and to apply to become one.

-Our contact centre in Bristol is open from 9am till 8pm, Monday to Friday.
-So if you’ve got a question that your reception team can’t answer, perhaps about payments or your tenancy agreement, you can speak to one of our advisors to get the help you need.
+If you’ve got a question that your reception team can’t answer, perhaps about payments or your tenancy agreement, you can speak to one of our advisors in the contact centre to get the help you need.

 Locked out late at night?
 Got an emergency when reception is closed?
 Our emergency contact centre advisors are available 24-hours a day, 365 days a year.
 They work closely with our safety teams through the night, responding to any emergencies to keep you safe and secure.